MP Estate Planning UK

 Registering a Trust

-The registration process involves providing:
+The registration process requires trustees to provide:

-• Details of the trustees and beneficiaries
+• Details of the settlor, trustees, and beneficiaries (or classes of beneficiaries for discretionary trusts)

 • Information about the trust assets